Deconvolution with Unknown Error Distribution Interpreted as Blind Isotonic Regression: Introduction

-There have been a huge amount of intellectual advances in the matrix completion, especially in spectral approaches such as matrix factorization.
-This method is based on the observation that all matrices admit a unique singular value decomposition, and its goal is to recover the target matrix by estimating row and column singular vectors from the partial noisy observation.
-Since \citet{srebro2004generalization} suggested to use low-rank matrix approximation in this context, many statistically efficient estimators based on optimization have been suggested.
-They prove that $rn \log n$ samples out of $n^2$ entries suffice to impute the missing entries by matrix factorization, where $r$ is rank of the matrix to recover; see \citet{candes2009exact}, \citet{candes2010power}, \citet{rohde2011estimation}, \citet{keshavan56matrix}, \citet{negahban2012restricted}, \citet{jain2013low}, for example.
+\paragraph{Matrix Estimation} Our problem of interest is closely related to, but goes beyond matrix estimation -- our objective is not only to recover the matrix, but estimate the distributions of the signal random variable associated with the matrix.
+In the last fifteen years, there have been a huge amount of advances in the matrix estimation, especially in spectral approaches and convex optimization based approaches.
+Since \cite{srebro2004generalization} suggested to use low-rank matrix approximation in this context, many statistically efficient estimators based on optimization have been suggested.
+They prove that $rn \log n$ samples out of $n^2$ entries suffice to impute the missing entries by matrix factorization, where $r$ is rank of the matrix to recover \cite{candes2009exact, candes2010power, rohde2011estimation, keshavan56matrix, koltchinskii2011nuclear, negahban2012restricted, jain2013low}.

 However, many of these approaches require that the matrix is of low rank ($r \ll n$) to achieve a sensible sample complexity.
-As \citet{GantiBalzanoWillett2015} pointed out, a simple nonlinear entrywise transformation can produce a matrix of high rank, although there are only a few free model parameters.
+Note that we consider a matrix of common monotonicity pattern and such a matrix can have high rank even though it has certain shape constraints.

-Latent variable model is a more general model and it subsumes the low rank model as a special case where the latent features are $r$ dimensional vectors and the latent function is given as their inner product (or a bilinear function). \citet{Chatterjee15} proposed the universal singular value thresholding (USVT) estimator inspired by low-rank matrix approximation and he argued that the USVT estimator provides an accurate estimate for any Lipschitz function under latent variable model.
-However, with his analysis based on step function approximation (stochastic block model approximation), to obtain a consistent estimate for an $n \times n$ matrix, $\Omega\left( n^{2 - \frac{2}{r+2}} \right)$ observations out of $n^2$ are required, where $r$ stands for the dimension of the latent spaces where the row and column latent variables are drawn from.
-The rate of USVT is further investigated in a more recent work by \citet{xu2017rates}.
+\paragraph{Latent Variable Model} Latent variable model is a more general model than the low-rank matrix model and it subsumes the low rank model as a special case -- let the latent features be $r$ dimensional vectors and the latent function be their inner product.
+Chatterjee proposed the universal singular value thresholding (USVT) estimator inspired by low-rank matrix approximation and he argued that the USVT estimator provides an accurate estimate for any Lipschitz function under the latent variable model \cite{Chatterjee15}.
+However, his analysis is based on step function approximation (stochastic block model approximation) and $\Omega\big( n^{2 - \frac{2}{r+2}} \big)$ observations out of $n^2$ are required to obtain a consistent estimate for an $n \times n$ matrix, where $r$ stands for the dimension of the latent spaces.The rate of the USVT estimator is further investigated in a more recent work by \citet{xu2017rates}.